calicartels/MeeTUp/README.md

 ## Flow
 - Start/Initialize the application
-- Put in the first page
+- Put on the first page
 - Create room using sockets.io
 - add video and broadcast to all
-- add all others to broadast to all
+- add all others to broadcast to all
 - style it
-- Create messaging system
+- Create a messaging system
 - do mute and unmute ability
-- similarly for video, switch it on and off
+- similarly, for video, switch it on and off
 - and pretty much done...